-Marvell French was appointed as Outside Member to the City of Fresno Employees Retirement Board in July 2000.
-In accordance with Fresno Municipal Code Section 3- 505(a)(4), as appointed member Marvell must be qualified elector of the County of Fresno, not connected with the government of the City of Fresno and is elected by the previously designated four members.
-Marvell's term is continuous.
+In October 2017, Lynn Bennink was appointed as Outside Member to the City of Fresno Fire and Police Retirement Board.
+In accordance with Fresno Municipal Code Section 3-305(a)(4) Lynn is a qualified elector of the County of Fresno, not connected with the government of the City of Fresno and elected by the previously designated four members.
+Lynn's term is continuous.